Explore Sun Life Financial Worldwide

 "Third Party" means any individual, company, association, partnership, or other entity appointed to act on behalf of or for the benefit of the Company which includes but is not limited to contractors, dealers, distributors, sub-contractors, suppliers, service providers, vendors, intermediaries, joint venture partners, resellers or external fund managers; and

-(d) breach of the Company’s policies, guidelines, applicable Code of Conduct documents and Company’s employment handbook;
+(e) breach of the Company’s policies, guidelines, applicable Code of Conduct documents and Company’s employment handbook;

-(e) serious breach of the Company’s confidentiality policies, trade secrets and know how; or
+(f) serious breach of the Company’s confidentiality policies, trade secrets and know how; or

-(f) failure to comply with provisions of relevant laws and regulations where the Personnel or Third Party knowingly disregards, or does not comply with such provisions.
+(g) failure to comply with provisions of relevant laws and regulations where the Personnel or Third Party knowingly disregards, or does not comply with such provisions.

-4.2 An Improper Conduct may occur in the course of the Company’s business or affairs or at any location which is related to the Company’s business.
+4.2.
+An Improper Conduct may occur in the course of the Company’s business or affairs or at any location which is related to the Company’s business.
 An Improper Conduct may also occur in any activity or event relating to the Company, or in any other events in which the Company is the subject matter.

-5.1 Since an allegation of Improper Conduct may result in serious personal repercussions for the person that has allegedly committed an Improper Conduct, any person who intends to lodge any report of Improper Conduct (i.e. the whistleblower) shall ensure that the report of Improper Conduct is made in good faith.
+5.1.
+Since an allegation of Improper Conduct may result in serious personal repercussions for the person that has allegedly committed an Improper Conduct, any person who intends to lodge any report of Improper Conduct (i.e. the Whistleblower) shall ensure that the report of Improper Conduct is made in good faith.

-5.2 The element of good faith shall be deemed to be lacking when:
+5.2.
+The element of good faith shall be deemed to be lacking when:

 (a) where the person making the report knew or reasonably should have known that the report or any of its contents are false;